 [M#344] NOTE 2 – An AP is not required to report non-collocated APs in the Reduced Neighbor Report element that is carried in its Beacon and FILS Discovery frames.

-A non-AP MLD can use the mechanisms defined in 37.9.2.1 (Obtaining received signal strength of the reported APs) to bidirectionally estimate the signal strength between itself and an AP that it has discovered. (#231, #2526)
+A non-AP MLD can use the mechanisms defined in 37.9.2.1 (Obtaining received signal strength of the reported APs) to bidirectionally estimate the received signal strength between itself and an AP that it has discovered. (#231, #2526)

 [M#352](#3912) An SMD Information element provides an 37.9.2 identifier and SMD capabilities for an SMD. (#1066)An AP MLD that is managed by an SMD shall include the SMD Information element in the Probe Response frames.
 The SMD Information element is provided as part of the Neighbor Report element in the BSS Transition Management Request frame and Neighbor Report Response frames for a reported AP that is part of a different SMD than the reporting AP.